Skip to main content

 For private groups

-Price: £10 per person in addition to admission.
+Price: £300 for up to 20 people, in addition to admission.

 Length: 60 minutes.

-How to book: Contact the Admissions team.
+How to book: Contact the Sales and Admissions team.

 When: Monday – Friday, 11.30am or 2pm.